Find Grad Schools

 10 Yearly Graduations

 Valparaiso University comes in at #13 on our list of the most popular colleges offering master's degrees in command control ops.
 Roughly 3,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $43,400 per year, while in-state graduate students, on average, pay $11,700 per year.
-The command control ops program at Valparaiso University awarded 10 master's degrees during the 2020-2021 school year.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+During the most recent year for which we have data, 10 people received their master's degree in command control ops from Valpo.
+Of these students, 40% were women and 40% were members of underrepresented racial-ethnic groups.

 #14